auraphp/Aura.Web/README-RESPONSE.md

 - `set()` to set a single header, resetting previous values on that header

+- `add()` add to a header, appending another value to the that header

 - `get()` to get a single header, or to get all headers

 ```php